Train a character LoRA for Flux with Hugging Face and Gradio

 model_name: str = "black-forest-labs/FLUX.1-dev"

-Storing data generated by our app with modal.Volume
+Storing data created by our app with modal.Volume

-We’ll use one to store the fine-tuned weights we create during training and then load them back in for inference.
+We’ll use one to store both the original and fine-tuned weights we create during training and then load them back in for inference.

 volume = modal.Volume.from_name(